ahmedami/GoEuroApp/README.md

 ###Service Layer
 It containing Transaction that hold every transaction with DAO Layer.
-Also it contain RESTful connection to connect to GeEuro API and get response from it.
+Also it contain RESTful connection to connect to GoEuro API and get response from it.

 ###Facade Layer
 Every method from it may use many methods from Service Layer , it's for simplicity.